Financial-Times/origami/components/o-layout/README.md

 ```

 ### Sidebar
 By default `o-layout` will generate a sidebar navigation for the documentation layout.
 This feature is also supported by the query layout but is disabled by default.
+You will need to include an empty `<div class="o-layout__sidebar>` somewhere before your main content.
 The sidebar links to any `<h2>` or `<h3>` element within the main content area, providing it has an `id`.

 If you wish to display headings other than `<h2>` and `<h3>` in the navigation, you can customise the selector that's used with the `data-o-layout-nav-heading-selector` data attribute.
 For example, to select only headings which have the class `nav-heading`, use the following: